Manayunk, Philadelphia: A More Accessible Neighborhood

 Parks & Recreation

-Though there would be multiple department homepages on Manayunk's website we wanted to focus on Parks & Recreation.
-From our research into Manayunk, we found that the neighborhood appeals to people who are outdoorsy and like to be involved with the community.
+Though there would be multiple department homepages on Manayunk's website, we wanted to focus on Parks & Recreation.
+From our research into Manayunk, we found that the neighborhood appeals to people who spend more time outdoors and like to be involved with the community.

 We wanted to build this website out so we can propose how to set up each department page but also consider how to design for the users in Manayunk who utilize this information regularly for their lifestyle.